 For those of you yet to see the film I’ll leave you with a little taster…

-So that’s Rain Man Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s the Rain Man blu-ray review, if you have any thoughts on this film you can leave a comment over on our Facebook page.

 Director(s): Barry Levinson